erasterukundo/greater-installer/docs/STEP_00_CLEAN_SERVER.md

 ## Purpose

-Verify that installer development starts from a clean Ubuntu server before installing Docker, Docker Compose, or any GREATER ecosystem components.
+Verify that development starts from a clean Ubuntu server before installing Docker, Docker Compose, or any GREATER ecosystem components.

-This step establishes a reproducible baseline environment for all future installer testing and validation activities.
+This step establishes a reproducible baseline environment for all future installer development, testing, validation, and deployment activities.

 ---

 ## Why This Step Is Required

-A clean environment guarantees that installer validation is reproducible and that no previous configurations affect deployment results.
+A clean environment ensures that installer validation is reproducible and that no previous software installations, Docker containers, or configuration files interfere with testing results.

-Without this verification:
+Without this validation:

-* Existing Docker installations may interfere with testing.
+* Existing Docker installations may affect deployment behavior.
 * Existing containers may occupy required ports.
-* Previous GREATER installations may affect validation results.
+* Previous GREATER deployments may influence test results.
 * Documentation may become difficult to reproduce on another server.

 ---